NickDeitmers/Machine-Learning-Competition/README.md

 ## Workflow
 - Understanding Dataset
 - Wrangling Data
-- Design Data Preproc Pipelines
+- Design Data Preprocessing Pipelines
-- Assamble ML Models
+- Assemble and Optimize ML Models
+- Pitch our Model to a Jury

 ## Organization

--In order to develop our model, we worked as a team during all stages of the workflow.
-For the data cleaning and preprocessing, the decisions were took as a group through a meeting.
+-In order to develop our model, we worked as a team to plan our workflow.
+We then divided activities and collaborated with our code through GitHub, meeting regularly to take decisions on key elements of the pipeline.
-Once the preprocessing pipeline was ready, the remaining tasks and models training were divided into each component of the group.
+Once the preprocessing pipeline was ready, the remaining tasks and model training were divided into each component of the group.

-What does your repository look like?
-Explain your folder and file structure.
+## Repository

 Folders structure:
 - Data Received